 Invoices are payable in the currency/ies stated in the Contract (the “Contracted Currency/ies”), which may contain quotes in several currencies if the Services are to be rendered in different jurisdictions.
 The prices and/or budgets stipulated in the Contract are based on the rate of exchange (“RoE”) between Danish Kroner and the Contracted Currency/ies on the date of the Contract, as published by the Danish National Bank.
 Qmed reserves the right to adjust prices and hourly rates as set out in the Contract, if the RoE between Danish Kroner and the Contracted Currency/ies at any given invoice date has developed by more than +/- three percent (“3%”) compared to the date of the Contract, whereas prices and hourly rates, subject to Clause 3.7 below, shall remain as determined in the Contract, if the RoE is within the span of +/- 3%.

-Service fees may be invoiced monthly in arrears, whereas reimbursable expenses, including in-house costs and mileage, may be invoiced in arrears after disbursement or up to forty-five (45) days before Qmed expecting the expense to fall due.
+Service fees may be invoiced monthly in arrears, whereas reimbursable expenses, including in-house costs and mileage and a 5% administration fee overhead on the sum of all such expenses, may be invoiced in arrears after disbursement or up to forty-five (45) days before Qmed expecting the expense to fall due.
 Each invoice or payment requisition may state (i) the Contract number, (ii) the period during which invoiced Services have been rendered and a brief description of these Services, (iii) sub-contractors used, if any, and (iv) for pass-through-costs incurred or incurable, a reasonably detailed breakdown of expenses.
 Copies of cost vouchers shall be provided to Client upon request, however no earlier than after elapse of the month in which the costs are defrayed + sixty (60) days.
+Reimbursable expenses that have been invoiced to Client but are not – for any reason – eventually paid by Qmed to a third party supplier, shall, excluding the 5% administration fee, be reimbursed to Client upon termination of the project relating to the Services in question.

 Client shall effectively pay all invoices within thirty (30) days following the date of Qmed’s invoice.